 Horowitz continued his chronicle of the consequences of radical politics in The Politics of Bad Faith (2000), Hating Whitey (2000), Left Illusions (2003), and The Party of Defeat (2008).
 His Art of Political War (2000) was described by White House political strategist Karl Rove as “the perfect guide to winning on the political battlefield.”
-Unholy Alliance (2004) was a prophetic work pioneering the view that the Islamo Fascists are working hand in glove with the secular left.
-Radicals: Portraits of a Destructive Passion (2012) profiles leftists from Karl Marx to Barack Obama and how their utopian engineering leads to greater human suffering.
+Unholy Alliance (2004) was a prophetic work pioneering the view that the Islamo Fascists are working in tacit alliance with the secular left.
+Radicals: Portraits of a Destructive Passion (2012) profiles leftists from the Weather Underground to Barack Obama and how their utopian engineering leads to greater human suffering.

 In 1988, Horowitz created the Center for the Study of Popular Culture (CSPC) — renamed by its board of directors the David Horowitz Freedom Center (DHFC) in July 2006 — to institutionalize his campaigns against the Left and its anti-Americanism.
 The DHFC’s mission is to defend the principles of individual freedom, the rule of law, private property, and limited government.
 It further seeks to defend free societies in the war against their enemies, and to reestablish academic freedom in American schools.
-The DHFC is supported by 100,000 contributors and publishes FrontpageMagazine.com, an online magazine featuring articles on “the war at home and abroad,” which receives approximately a million visitors per month.
-Another DHFC website,DiscoverTheNetworks.org, is an encyclopedia of the political Left and its networks.
+The DHFC is supported by more than 100,000 contributors and publishes FrontpageMagazine.com, an online magazine featuring articles on “the war at home and abroad,” which receives approximately a million visitors per month.
+The Center also publishes TruthRevolt.org which receives 3 million visitors a month and produces Truth Revolt videos which have been viewed by more than 10 million individuals since its launch in March 2014.
+Another DHFC website,DiscoverTheNetworks.org, is an encyclopedia of the political Left and its networks, which is an indispensable resource for journalists and authors.

 In three years Horowitz’s campaign for academic freedom was able to make intellectual diversity and academic freedom front-burner issues on college campuses across the country.
 In June 2005, in direct response to his campaign, the American Council on Education, which represents 2000 colleges and universities, called on its members to create grievance procedures for students who were politically harassed by their professors.
 In July 2005 the Pennsylvania House of Representatives voted 111-87 to create a Select Committee on Academic Freedom, which then held hearings throughout the state, which lasted until June 2006.
 On July 19, 2006, the Temple University board of trustees adopted a new policy, which gave students academic freedom rights – the first university to do so.

 Horowitz has chronicled the radicalization of the American university and the way indoctrination has replaced education in five books: Uncivil Wars(2003); The Professors: the 101 Most Dangerous Academics in America (2006); Indoctrination U. (2008); One Party Classroom (2009) and Reforming Our Universities (2010).
-David’s most recent book is The Black Book of The American Left (2013).
+David’s latest work is a ten volume effort which consists of his collected writings and which he has called The Black Book of The American Left.
+Thus far three volumes have been published.
+A fourth will be published in March 2015.

 Cultural critic Camille Paglia has said of David Horowitz: “I respect the astute and rigorously unsentimental David Horowitz as one of America’s most original and courageous political analysts. . . .
 As a scholar who regularly surveys archival material, I think that, a century from now, cultural historians will find David Horowitz’s spiritual and political odyssey paradigmatic for our time.”